stendhal-labs/collab-splitter/README.md

 If you want to help us reduce the gas costs, all suggestions/PR are more than welcomed !

+## FAQ

+> Is there a limit on the number of recipients ?

+Simple answer: **No**

+> How are gas fees handled?

+There are 2 potential sources of gas fees as a collaborator:

+- Gas fees related to the creation of the collab splitter contract that are paid only once by one of the artists (or even someone else)
+- Gas fees related to claims done by every collaborator when they want to transfert their funds

+Receiving ETH or ERC20 as sales revenues or royalties will always be paid by sender so 0 gas fees for a collaborator !

+> How much decimals can I set for each split ?

+You can go down to 0.01%.
+We chose the .00 precision to make it easy to use as a percentage and various technical reasons.

 ## Installation

 Simply run `npm run install:all` or ` npm run install:all:pnpm` if you are using [pnpm](https://pnpm.io/).